 When you’re trying to figure out which 20% of actions matter most, creative tools like the Six Thinking Hats technique can help you look at problems from different angles before you decide where to focus.

-Different leadership styles—like those described in Goleman’s leadership framework can shape how effectively you apply the 80/20 mindset within a team.
+Other styles, like those described in Goleman’s leadership framework influence how effectively a team can put the 80/20 mindset into action.

-Here’s a story that shows it in action: a consulting firm studied their client list and found that about 18% of their clients accounted for 82% of revenue.
-They were spending almost as much time chasing tiny contracts as managing their big ones.
-Once they shifted their strategy and focused on retaining and upselling the top tier, they grew profits dramatically, without working more hours.
+A consulting firm once studied its client list and found that about 18% of clients accounted for 82% of revenue.
+Yet the firm was spending nearly as much time chasing tiny contracts as managing its big ones.
+By shifting strategy to focus on retaining and upselling their top tier, profits grew dramatically without adding more hours.

 That’s the 80/20 rule in action.